FossPrime/g4c/README.md

 ## Setup

-First, `npm i --save-dev git-4-csb`.
+First, `npm i --save-dev g4c`.
 This will give you access to the g4c command.

-Second, generate your ssh-keys with `g4c keygen`
+Second, generate your ssh-keys with `npx g4c keygen`

 Third, configure the CodeSandbox secret environment variables